rest-feeds/restfeed-server-spring-example/README.md

 # restfeed-server-java-example-spring

-This is an example implementation, how to implement a [REST Feed](https://rest-feeds.org) Endpoint with the [restfeed-server-java](https://github.com/rest-feeds/restfeed-server-java) library and Spring Boot.
+This is an example implementation, how to implement a [REST Feed](http://rest-feeds.org) Endpoint with Spring Boot and the [restfeed-server-spring](https://github.com/rest-feeds/restfeed-server-spring) library.

 The example implementation uses an embedded H2 database and connects with plain JDBC.